 This paint roller applicator worked wonderfully.
 Only my husband had a bit of a problem with it: he is taller than I am AND the ceiling is rather low so he felt it was kind of awkward to use.
 Otherwise, the EZ-Twist is awesome!

 I went to the local hardware store to purchase the paint.
 As stated above, I did a ton of research for inspiration.
 But painting the ceiling was non-negotiable.
 It had to be done.
 For the ceiling, I used Glidden Professional Interior Ceiling Paint.

 I have to admit that I was not overly confident that white paint was going to cover up such a dark color.
 And because I am very lazy, I decided to not use primer.
 I have to say that it really turned out great though.
 My best guess is that my painting skills are superb.
 Just kidding.
-My husband did quite a bit (most of it) of the painting 😉 The paint is of very excellent quality AND reasonably priced too, and I consider that a win win.
+My husband did quite a bit (most of it) of the painting 😉 The paint is of excellent quality AND reasonably priced too, which I consider a win-win.

 Choosing paint for the floor was a tad trickier.
 I needed something that would look nice.
 Sort of industrial-looking but not like a garage floor.
 Thankfully, I found exactly what I wanted thru Pinterest.

 Julie at JulieBlanner.com used Glidden Porch & Floor Polyurethane Oil Gloss in Steel Gray paint for her laundry room floor and it turned out amazing!
 You should head over and take a look at the stunning transformation that she accomplished just by painting the floor.
 I decided to use the exact same color and I am very pleased with the end results.